-Throughout the Campus Philly Launch Series, we’ve provided college students in the Philly area with opportunities to learn about the different career options available to them at networking events and panel discussions packed with experts from all different industries.
-We’ve seen countless connections between students and employers, and are thrilled to give students unique opportunities to learn about thriving and hiring companies in and around Philly.
+Through the Campus Philly career site, we’ve provided college students in the Philly area with opportunities to learn about the different career options available to them with experts from many different industries.
+We’ve seen countless connections between students and employers, and are thrilled to give students unique opportunities to learn about thriving (and hiring) companies in and around Philly.

-We got the chance to talk with the Innovation Studio’s Operations Manager, Colleen Evans, and get her stories and advice on finding her career and working with a company like Vanguard…(by the way….they’re hiring!)
+We got the chance to chat with the Innovation Studio’s Operations Manager, Colleen Evans, and we heard her advice and stories on finding her career and working with a company like Vanguard…(by the way….they’re hiring!)

 Tell us a bit about Vanguard.
 What is Vanguard’s mission?

 Vanguard is one of the world’s largest investment management companies.
-Our headquarters are in Malvern, PA, and in July 2017 we opened the Innovation Studio in Philadelphia—which is where I work.
+Our headquarters are in Malvern, PA, and in July 2017, we opened the Innovation Studio in Philadelphia—which is where I work.
 Our mission is to take a stand for all investors, to treat them fairly, and to give them the best chance for investment success.
-This mission is really at the heart of everything we do and, since joining the company, it’s been refreshing to see just how many of our crewmembers (what we call employees!), from all levels of the organization, embody our mission each and every day.
+This mission is really at the heart of everything we do.
+Since joining the company, it’s been refreshing to see just how many of our crewmembers (what we call employees!), from all levels of the organization, embody our mission each and every day.

 What is your career in the Vanguard Innovation Studio like?
 What excites you most about working in the Innovation Studio and Vanguard?

 I was hired to be the Operations Manager at the Innovation Studio in the fall of 2017.
 In this role, I coordinate and manage logistics to keep the Studio running smoothly.
 I am also in charge of our ecosystem engagement strategy as well as marketing and events at the studio.
 We love being in the heart of the city and want to make sure we are active members in the community.